The LocatorX Team

 February 27, 2020

 As the saying goes, it’s a jungle out there.
 While the conveniences of modern life are many and varied, today’s consumers have a new barrage of hurdles to face as a result of digital transformation.
-Dangers such as data theft and counterfeiting pervade every corner of our hyper-connected lives, along with campaigns of misinformation and even shady data practices by our favorite social apps.
+Dangers such as data theft and counterfeiting pervade every corner of our hyper-connected lives, along with campaigns of misinformation and even shady data practices by apps consumers use daily.

 With all that said, every defensive step is one in the right direction.
 Consumers and brands alike can use all the help they can get, equipping themselves with the knowledge and tools to combat digital disarray.
-One such example is digital proof points, which help to ensure the authenticity and integrity of products as they make their way from one end of the supply chain to the other.
+One such example is product authentication, which helps to ensure the authenticity and integrity of products as they make their way from one end of the supply chain to the other.

 LocatorX is proud to help foster this “chain of trust” with its line of solutions, including LXConnect.
-If you’re involved in retail, logistics, manufacturing, or warehousing, we believe digital proof points are a form of supply chain optimization worth learning about and considering for your operation and its valued clients.
+If you’re involved in retail, logistics, manufacturing, or warehousing, we believe our innovative authentication technology can transform your brand identity and build consumer trust, all while protecting your supply chain.

 At this very moment, millions of packages are zipping around the globe -- being scooped up, handed off, and mixed up en route to their final destination.
 It’s no great surprise when mishaps occur; in New York alone, 90,000 packages go missing on a daily basis.
 In some urban areas, nearly 15% of deliveries fail on their first attempt.

 It’s a jungle out there, indeed.
-And in too many cases, our health and security is at risk, alongside our finances.
+And in too many cases, our health and security are at risk, alongside our finances.

 What if suppliers could add a continuous layer of monitoring to their countless shipments?
 And what if customers could access the details upon receiving their orders, or even during the tracking process?

-Digital proof points are a fast-growing form of identity that can be used for any asset in your supply chain, from warehouse inventory shelves to buyer living rooms and everywhere in between.
-Using various digital technologies — such as QR codes and blockchain — these help to track events in a product’s journey, including any and all changes in location and ownership.
+Authentication is a fast-growing form of identity that can be used for any asset in your supply chain, from warehouse inventory shelves to buyer living rooms and everywhere in between.
+Using various digital technologies, such as QR codes and blockchain, companies can track events in a product’s journey, including any and all changes in location and ownership.

 Upon items being scanned, each notable event is accurately logged onto a secure history file.

 You can think of it as a product birth certificate and adoption certificate, safely stored and protected from outside modifications.
-Digital proof points are a boon for customers and internal teams alike, ensuring that our never-ending exchange and transport of goods survives the jungle of external factors.
+Authentication is a boon for customers and internal teams alike, ensuring that our never-ending exchange and transport of goods survive the jungle of external factors.